ISO 14064-1 fact sheet

 At the same time, identification of GHG sources and sinks must be carried out, covering both emissions and GHG uptake.

-Emissions or removals in the base year can be quantified based on a specific period (for example one year or part of a year if the organisation’s activity is seasonal) or averaged over several periods (several years, for example).
-If available information on the historical GHG emissions or removals is insufficient, the organisation may use its first GHG inventory period as the base year.
+Emissions or removals for the base year can be quantified based on a specific period (for example one year or part of a year if the organisation's activity is seasonal) or averaged over multiple periods (several years, for example).
+If historical information on GHG emissions or removals is insufficient, the organisation may use its first GHG inventory period as the base year.

 It is recommended that GHG data be recorded and quantified by source, sink and type, at least at the facility level.
-These data should be retained in disaggregated form to ensure maximum flexibility in meeting reporting requirements.
-It is the organisation's decision to choose the quantification method, and to justify it.
+These data should be kept in disaggregated form to ensure maximum flexibility in meeting reporting requirements.
+It is for the organisation to decide the quantification method and to justify it.

 • It incorporates the notion of significance

-• It makes the notion of scopes 1, 2 and 3 disappear by proposing 6 emission categories to be taken into account.
+• It makes the notion of scopes 1, 2 and 3 disappear by proposing 6 emission categories to be considered.

 • Indirect emissions are now to be taken into account